ryanlevee/project-to-single-file-converter/README.md

 Configuration
 -------------

-The script uses the following JSON configuration files:
+The script uses the following JSON files for configuration:

 *   `allowed_extensions.json`: Specifies the file extensions to include.
 *   `skip_folders.json`: Lists the folders to skip.